CLEANER COMMUNITIES = STRONGER ECONOMY

 Businesses Encouraged to Lead by Example

-PalmettoPride works with companies across the state on sponsorships, volunteer projects and employee engagement initiatives.
-Lyles said businesses can make a major impact simply by setting clear expectations within their own operations.
+PalmettoPride works with companies across the state on sponsorships, volunteer projects, and employee engagement initiatives.
+Furthermore, Lyles said businesses can make a major impact simply by setting clear expectations within their own operations.
+Consequently, the influence of a clean business campus extends well beyond the property line.

 “Make sure your campus is litter-free, provide trash receptacles and show employees that cleanliness matters,” she said.
 “When businesses set that social norm, it influences behavior beyond the workplace.”

-Companies can also partner with local beautification organizations or participate in community cleanup efforts coordinated through the state’s Adopt-A-Highway program.
+Additionally, companies can partner with local beautification organizations.
+Consequently, they can also participate in community cleanup efforts coordinated through the state’s Adopt-A-Highway program.
+Therefore, the path to meaningful community impact is furthermore more accessible than most business leaders realize.

 How Residents Can Help